riicess/Swift-TroubleShooting-Guide/README.md

 - Close Swift if open
 - If you are using a vpn disable it.
 If you are not using a [vpn](#what-vpn-to-use), enable one
 - Relaunch swift
-- If swift has launched fully without that error, you can now disable ur vpn
+- If swift has launched fully without that error, you can now disable your vpn

 ---